samuellihn/obsidian-freeview/public/Logical Operators and Control Flow in C.md

 `if` statements functional in a fairly standard way in C

-**Be careful not to accidentially assign inside an `if` statement in C - assignments in C are expressions, which may result in a "condition" being always true or false!**
+**Be careful not to accidentally assign inside an `if` statement in C - assignments in C are expressions, which may result in a "condition" being always true or false!**

 ```c
 // This is effectively if(0)